auth0/docs/articles/applications/how-to-rotate-application-secret.md

 ## Rotate the Client Secret Using the Management API

-You can rotate your client's secret by making a `POST` call to the [Rotate a Client Secret endpoint](/api/management/v2#!/Clients/post_rotate_secret) of the Management API.
+You can rotate your application's secret by making a `POST` call to the [Rotate a Client Secret endpoint](/api/management/v2#!/Clients/post_rotate_secret) of the Management API.

 Be sure to replace `YOUR_CLIENT_ID` and `MGMT_API_ACCESS_TOKEN` placeholder values with your client ID and Access Token, respectively.